corememltd/interop-eap-tls13/README.md

     systemctl restart freeradius

-## Debugging

-To put FreeRADIUS into debugging mode, use the following:

-    systemctl stop freeradius
-    freeradius -X | tee /tmp/debug

-The debug output will be sent to both your terminal and logged to the file `/tmp/debug`.
+#### Version

+To have `eapol_test` use TLSv1.2 or earlier edit the configuration file and change `tls_disable_tlsv1_[0-3]=1` appropriately.

+If you want to force FreeRADIUS to *only* accept something later than TLSv1.0 you can edit `services/freeradius/mods-available/eap-test` and to reflect in the `tls-config` section your choosing:

+    tls_min_version = "1.0"
+    tls_max_version = "1.3"

+##### OpenSSL

+Newer operating systems (eg. Ubuntu 'focal' 20.04) globally disable use of anything earlier than TLSv1.2 which can be re-enabled by editing `/etc/ssl/openssl.cnf` and have it top and tailed with:

+    openssl_conf = default_conf

+    <<<existing contents of openssl.cnf>>>

+    [default_conf]
+    ssl_conf = ssl_sect

+    [ssl_sect]
+    system_default = system_default_sect

+    [system_default_sect]
+    CipherString = DEFAULT@SECLEVEL=1

 # Development

+If you wish to build the project locally, the rest of this document describes that process.

-On the target system (container, server or VM) the project is located at `/opt/networkradius/interop-eap-tls13` and various configuration files are symlink'ed into place.
-The `setup` shell script of the project contains the machinery to bring up the project on a bare system.
+Once built (or deployed) the target system (container, server or VM) will locate the project at `/opt/networkradius/interop-eap-tls13` and use symlinks to plumb the various configuration files into place.

+The `setup` shell script of the project contains the machinery to bring up the project on a bare system; [Packer](https://packer.io/) is used to orchestrate the running of this script but you should not need to [understand it to use or develop this project](https://packer.io/docs).

 ## Preflight